juicedata/juicefs/docs/en/command_reference.md

-   bench    run benchmark to read/write/stat big/small files gc       collect any leaked objects fsck     Check consistency of file system profile  analyze access log (Experimental) status   show status of JuiceFS warmup   build cache for target directories/files help, h  Shows a list of commands or help for one command
+   bench    run benchmark to read/write/stat big/small files gc       collect any leaked objects fsck     Check consistency of file system profile  analyze access log status   show status of JuiceFS warmup   build cache for target directories/files dump     dump JuiceFS metadata into a standalone file load     load JuiceFS metadata from a previously dumped file help, h  Shows a list of commands or help for one command

 GLOBAL OPTIONS: